samirosman/squircleart.github.io/_posts/2017-03-10-the-essence-of-animation-nodes-transformation-matrix.md

 ![Matrix Creation](/images/the-essence-of-animation-nodes-transformation-matrix/create_matrix_nodes.png)

-There is multiple nodes we can use to create the transformation matrices and they are as follow:
+There are multiple nodes we can use to create the transformation matrices and they are as follow:

 - **Scale, Rotation and Translate Nodes** - They just create a transformation matrix based on their inputs.
 - **Compose Matrix Node** - This node is a combination of the previous three (Their Product).
 It is worth mentioning that the order of multiplication of its individual transformation is reversed, so it is Scaling>Rotation>Translation.
 We will soon look at why this order is used and and why it matter.

 ***
-Now that you know about transformation matrices and AN nodes, lets get to transforming some objects.
+Now that you know about transformation matrices and AN nodes, let's get to transforming some objects.

 ## Example 2.1a